Rural schools to remain closed on Monday - www.lokmattimes.com

 Rural schools to remain closed on Monday

-Chhatrapati Sambhajinagar Taking into account the safety of students, teachers, and school staff, and considering the possibility of rain ...
+Chhatrapati Sambhajinagar Considering the safety of students, teachers, and school staff, and in view of possible rainfall predicted by ...

 Chhatrapati Sambhajinagar

-Taking into account the safety of students, teachers, and school staff, and considering the possibility of rain predicted by the Meteorological Department along with the flood risk observed on Sunday, all schools in the district will remain closed on September 29.
+Considering the safety of students, teachers, and school staff, and in view of possible rainfall predicted by the Meteorological Department along with the flood risk observed on Sunday, all schools in the district will remain closed on September 29.
 An official order regarding this will be issued separately.
-District Collector Deelip Swami advised everyone to take necessary precautions.
-Municipal areas are excluded from this order, and city schools will operate as usual.Open in app
+District Collector Deelip Swami has advised everyone to take necessary precautions.
+Municipal areas are excluded from this order, and city schools will continue to operate as usual.Open in app